sinon/sinon.github.io/content/project-based-learning.md

 Next steps:

 - Complete the Lox Interpreter from CodeCrafters, and hopefully continue onto just following the book.
-As the CodeCrafters Inpreter project is not complete and stops after implementing functions.
+As the CodeCrafters Interpreter project is not complete and stops after implementing functions.
 - Contribute to some OSS project in the Rust ecosystem.
 - Build a non-trivial web service in Axum.